 Beyond the digital collections and websites listed here, a Google search for "primary sources" on any topic will bring back thousands and thousand of results.
 You can find links to additional museums, archives, and libraries, original Twitter or Facebook posts, and and an infinite amount of images.

 The challenge is to make sure that the sources you find and choose to use in your research are reputable and relevant for your assignment.
-Make sure you evaluate and ethically cite your sources, no matter where you find them!
+Make sure you evaluate and cite your sources, no matter where you find them!

 Academic or library databases bring together a collection of materials and provide a vast amount of primary sources.
 Some specialize in primary source materials, such as historical newspapers or magazines.
 Scholarly articles from these databases may also be helpful depending on your research question.